Aussie & Mini Aussie stuff

 "size variety" of the Aussie.
 They consider the Mini to be a different breed than the Aussie.
 This is

 not just because of size, it is because of the history of the dogs.
-But in my opinion, the well bred
+There are a lot of really good Mini

 MINI PAST :

-No matter whether our smaller dogs are called Mini Aussies / Mini American Shepherds / North American Shepherds ... they are still all one in the same breed and are loved for being smaller versions of the Aussie.
+No matter whether our smaller dogs are called Mini Aussies / Mini American Shepherds / North American Shepherds ... they are all loved for being smaller "versions" of the Aussie.